![]() |

 This is charcoal generated from one burn.
 This by-product may be used to grill steak.
 If not, it can be used to make bio-char. |

-Sequim Terra Preta: 75% castings 20% bio-char 5% sand |
+Sequim Terra Preta: 75% castings 20% bio-char 5% sand or clay |

 This drawing of a happy red worm